 5. South Australia will welcome fully vaccinated international students with no quarantine period once local vaccination targets are reached in early January 2022.
 Students CAN currently enter South Australia but they must undertake 7 days quarantine.

-6. For travel to the Australian Capital Territory, a 72 hour quarantine period exists, day zero is the day you arrive in Australia for arrivals into the ACT.
+6. For travel to the Australian Capital Territory, a 72-hour quarantine period exists, day zero is the day you arrive in Australia for arrival into the ACT.

 New South Wales, home to Australia’s biggest city of Sydney, lifted most restrictions from Wednesday for the unvaccinated, despite a steady rise in Omicron infections after a staggered reopening.